+Selectively add complementary brands.
 In addition to our product development activities, we are also seeking to acquire products or late-stage development product candidates to continue to build a portfolio of complementary brands.
-We focus on under-promoted, FDA-approved drugs as well as late-stage development products that address poorly met medical needs.
-We plan to continue to target product acquisition candidates that are competitively differentiated, have valuable intellectual property or other protective features, and allow us to leverage our existing infrastructure.
-Our acquisitions of rights to Ethyol and Totect in the U.S. represent recent examples of our implementation of this strategy.
+We focus on under-promoted, FDA approved drugs as well as late-stage development products that address poorly met medical needs.
+We will continue to target product acquisition candidates that are competitively differentiated, have valuable intellectual property or other protective features, and allow us to leverage our existing infrastructure.
+Our acquisitions of the product rights to Ethyol and Totect in the U.S. represent recent examples of our execution of this strategy.